 A: A fake advert is placed online.
 The item being sold is often significantly cheaper than items of a similar age/condition.
 When you contact the advertiser to find out more about the item, the seller claims to be ill, busy or out of the country, so you can’t go to view it.
 They offer instead to send it to you if you send them the money and promise you a full refund if you are not happy with it.
-They may suggest you pay via eBay or PayPal ‘for protection’.
+They may suggest you pay via an escrow account such as PayPal, Amazon Payments or Google Wallet ‘for protection’.

 Don’t be caught out by these types of scam no matter how legitimate the excuse may sound or how tempting the deal is.
 The scammer doesn’t have the item they are advertising – they are simply going to take your money and leave you without your money or the item.

 B: You have booked an advert with a classifieds magazine or website and you receive a call from a person who claims to work for the company and says there was a problem with the payment.
 For some reason or other it hasn’t gone through and they ask if they can take your card details again.
 They sound legitimate, they may claim to be a person you know works for the company and they may know your name and when the advert was originally placed.

 Now you might think there is no way you would just give your card details out to someone who calls you on the phone asking for it, but these scammers are very convincing.
 Don’t get sucked in.
 They will have got your personal information from your advert on the internet or in a magazine.
 If you receive a call like this, tell them you don’t have your credit card to hand and that you will ring them back.
 End the call, then ring our freephone number 0800 731 0616 and speak to a real member of the H&H classified team, who will be able to confirm if there has been any problem with your payment.